ironbat106/g3-architect-responsive-website/README.md

-# Web Dev Article
+# G3 Architect

 ## Overview

-**Web Dev Article** is a simple, responsive website designed for G3 Architects.
+**G3 Architect** is a simple, responsive website designed for G3 Architects.
 The project showcases modern web development practices, utilizing HTML, CSS, and a responsive design approach to create an engaging user experience.

 ## Features